Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 Support Options for WooCommerce

-WooCommerce is the world’s most popular eCommerce platform, which means there are tons of support options that you can utilize when needed.
+WooCommerce is the world’s most popular eCommerce platform, which means there are tons of support options that you can use when needed.

-They have recently added 24/7 chat support for anyone who purchase any premium extension or theme from WooCommerce.com.
+They have recently added 24/7 chat support for anyone who purchases any premium extension or theme from WooCommerce.com.

 However, since WooCommerce is a self-hosted platform, it means that your hosting provider is responsible for providing support for issues with your server.

-For third-party WordPress theme and extensions, those developers are responsible for answering support questions regarding their products.
+For third-party WordPress themes and extensions, those developers are responsible for answering support questions regarding their products.

 Due to its immense popularity, it is quite easier and often cheaper to find developers to help you fix issues with your WooCommerce store.
 You can find developers on freelancing websites to fix WooCommerce issues.